Learn the differences It is very common for people to confuse Positive Psychology with positive thinking. I don’t blame them....Read More

 What about those destructive patterns?
-Should you accept them as well?
+Should we accept those as well?

 In your most natural state of being, you simply engage in learning and growing.
 You are not fixated on your self-image.
 If you are stuck in a pattern that leads, time and again, to painful consequences, this is a sign of resistance, when you are not aligned with the natural flow of life.
 The reason you resist a lesson that life is trying to teach is probably its potential consequence.
 Ask yourself what the lesson is that you are resisting and what the consequences of accepting this lesson would be.
 The lesson might mean letting go of something important, owning one of your flaws or acknowledging one of the vulnerabilities I mentioned earlier.
 This can be scary.

-How do I know I am on the path of self-acceptance?
+How do I know I'm on the path to self-acceptance?